jasonliang-dev/jasonliang-dev.github.io/pages/metatables-in-c.md

 }
 ```

-We're done!
-Test it out in Lua to check that everything works
+Test it out in Lua to check that everything works:

 ```lua
 local acc = sys.Account.new("Jason", 1000)